Tim Moore (Australian politician): After leaving politics

 On Saturday 14 July 2012 the Minister released Mr Moore and Mr Dyer's Review Report, The Way Ahead for Planning in NSW Volume 1 (Major Issues) and Volume 2 (Other Issues), together with the Government's initial response to the Review, A New Planning System for NSW - Green Paper.
 The release of these papers marked the end of their work on the Review.

 He then resumed his role at the Land and Environment Court.
 In June 2015, he was appointed an Acting Judge of the Court.
 From 4 January 2016, he was appointed as a Judge of the Court, being sworn in on 2 February 2016.

 In 2017, he initiated a trial of conducting proceedings in longer trials, in the Court's resumption compensation jurisdiction, on a paperless basis.
 Virtually all material was tendered on a USB stick and projected, as need arose, on a screen or the courtroom wall.
 The technology used was deliberately unsophisticated - comprising a PC connected to a data projector.
 The judge and counsel each had a laser pointer to direct attention the relevant material being considered.
 The first two such trials - presided over by Justice Moore - saved an estimated 100,000 pages of photocopying with additional energy and other environmental savings.
 This new process also provided access to justice benefits as all in the courtroom (including parties to the litigation and other lay observers) were able to be completely informed of what was being dealt with at any given time.
 Three more paperless trials took place prior to the end of the 2017 Law Term (one continuing in 2018) and more have been scheduled for 2018.
 The potential long term environmental and cost savings are significant and the reform will continue in longer civil matters in the Court.

+Honours

+Moore was appointed a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to the judiciary and to the law, to the Parliament of New South Wales, and to industrial relations".